 National HIV/AIDS Strategy — The vision of the strategy is a nation where new HIV infections are rare and those who are infected have access to quality care without discrimination.
 This page outlines the goals of the strategy and provides a progress report on federal efforts.

-Tips For Teens: The Truth About HIV/AIDS — This publication for teens explains how HIV is spread, how to prevent HIV infection, and how to recognize symptoms of HIV.
+Tips for Teens: The Truth About HIV/AIDS — This publication for teens explains how HIV is spread, how to prevent HIV infection, and how to recognize symptoms of HIV.
 It offers tips for teens wanting to learn more about the disease, as well as for teens infected with HIV.

-Understanding HIV/AIDS — This Web page provides an overview of HIV, how HIV causes AIDS, and the HIV lifecycle.
+Understanding HIV/AIDS — This Web page provides an overview of HIV, how HIV causes AIDS, and the HIV life cycle.
 It has information about symptoms, diagnosis, treatment, prevention, and current research on HIV.